Talpiot Tomb: The Lost Tomb of Jesus and The Jesus Family Tomb

 The Lost Tomb of Jesus premiered on The Discovery Channel on March 4, 2007, timed to coordinate with publication of Jacobovici's book The Jesus Family Tomb.
 Jacobovici argues that the bones of Jesus, Mary and Mary Magdalene, along with those of some of their relatives, were once entombed in this cave, working with statisticians, archaeologists, historians, DNA experts, robot-camera technicians, epigraphers and a forensic expert to argue his case.
 Israeli archaeologist Amos Kloner, who was among the first to examine the tomb when it was first discovered, said the names marked on the coffins were very common at the time.
-"I don't accept the news that it was used by Jesus or his family," he told the BBC News website.
-"The documentary filmmakers are using it to sell their film."
+He told BBC News that "I don't accept the news that it was used by Jesus or his family" and added: "The documentary filmmakers are using it to sell their film."

+The archaeologist who discovered the tomb was Yosef Gat.
+At the Princeton conference, he was awarded a posthumous award.
+Disagreeing with Kloner, while accepting the award, Gat’s wife, Ruth, announced: “My husband, the lead archaeologist of the East Talpiot tomb in southern Jerusalem, believed that the tomb he excavated in 1980 was, indeed, the tomb of Jesus of Nazareth and his family.”

+Amos Kloner, who had worked with Gat in the tomb, denied that Gat had ever said anything like that, accusing Jacobovici of “influencing” Ruth Gat's opinion.